 To that end, a November 2009 article in Forbes discussing investor emotions caught my attention.
 The salient takeaway from the article was:

 The assumption that investors are rational agents is bunk.
 We are not rational.
 We're human.
-Even the most brilliant investor can be swayed by emotions into making irrational decisions that result in financial loss.This is quite easy to illustrate looking at the stock market this year.
-Logic had very little to do with movements in most stocks.
+Even the most brilliant investor can be swayed by emotions into making irrational decisions that result in financial loss.This is quite easy to illustrate just by looking at the stock market in any given year.
+Logic has very little to do with movements in most stocks.
 Knowing this, there are some things that long-term buy-and-hold investors can do to profit from from these irrational moves in the market.

 I. Dollar Cost Average InWhen the market is rallying, we generally should be buying fewer shares than when it is declining.
 Our emotions left unchecked will lead us to do the opposite of what we should be doing.
 Investors are often compelled to buy when the market is rallying, then sell when it is declining.
 So how do we guard against this?